byrokrat/autogiro/README.md

 Generating autogiro request files
 ---------------------------------
-Create a writer by supplying your bankgiro and BGC customer number to WriterFactory.
+Create a writer by supplying your bankgiro and BGC customer numbers to `WriterFactory`.

 <!-- @example WriterFactory -->
 ```php